-Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes Presdient
+Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes President

 — (((Nick Nelson))) (@NickNelson87) January 21, 2017

-Other Twitter followers sympathized with the 36-year old and came to her defense.
+Other Twitter followers sympathized with the 36-year-old and came to her defense.
 They pointed out that some of President Trump’s policy agendas were indeed not friendly to children.
 One user mentioned that attempts to repeal the Affordable Care Act and appoint Betsy DeVos as Secretary of Education were definitely not encouraging signs.

 Another Twitter user empathized with Clinton, adding that she remembered her growing up in the White House and how the media turned on her.
-Another Twitter user said, she was touched by Barron the “innocent child” and “loved watching him play peek a boo” with his nephew at the inaugural parade, adding that the boy be left alone.
+Another Twitter user said she was touched by Barron the “innocent child” and “loved watching him play peek a boo” with his nephew at the inaugural parade, adding that the boy be left alone.

 Chelsea Clinton was frequently targeted by the media during her father’s double tenure as president.
 She was mocked because of her appearance on an episode of Saturday Night Live.
 In 1993, Rush Limbaugh also ridiculed the former first daughter’s looks.
-The controversial talk show host had compared Clinton who was 13-years-old at the time to a dog.
+The controversial talk show host had compared Clinton, who was 13-years-old at the time, to a dog.

 “Socks is the White House cat.
 But did you know there is also a White House dog?”